-Curriculum Components- Key

-Indicators Courses or Other Assessment(s)

-Requirements (Identify by key

-(Include course prefix, assessment

-number, and name.) number[s] in

-Section II.)

-4.1

-All candidates will:

-4.1.1

-Select and use technically sound formal and

-informal assessments that minimize bias.

-4.1.2

-Use knowledge of measurement principles and

-practices to interpret assessment results and guide

-educational decisions for individuals with

-exceptionalities.

-4.1.3

-Collaborate with colleagues and families to use

-multiple types of assessment information in

-making decisions about individuals with

-exceptionalities.

-4.1.4

-Engage individuals with exceptionalities to work

-toward quality learning and performance and

-provide feedback to guide them.
+Indicators Curriculum Components- Courses or Other Requirements (Include course prefix, number, and name.)
+Key Assessment(s) (Identify by key assessment number[s] in Section II.)
+4.1 All candidates will: 4.1.1 Select and use technically sound formal and informal assessments that minimize bias.
+4.1.2 Use knowledge of measurement principles and practices to interpret assessment results and guide educational decisions for individuals with exceptionalities.
+4.1.3 Collaborate with colleagues and families to use multiple types of assessment information in making decisions about individuals with exceptionalities.
+4.1.4 Engage individuals with exceptionalities to work toward quality learning and performance and provide feedback to guide them.
+4.2 Candidates in collaborative special education (Grades 6-12) will also select and use appropriate assessments for transition planning in the areas of academic needs, personal and social development, occupations and careers; and daily living.